-Depending on whether a mechanical system is to be installed, the soil will be removed, or a combination of approaches, the costs could run \$100,000 to \$150,000 for system construction and \$60,000 or more per year to operate a remediation system.
+Depending on whether a mechanical system is to be installed or the soil will be removed or a combination of approaches, the average costs could run \$100,000 to \$200,000 for system construction and \$60,000 or more per year to operate a remediation system.
 Systems can run for several years before the site is ready for monitoring and closure.

-Soil removals can cost up to several million dollars, depending on how deep and wide the contamination is and whether structures need to be moved or demolished.
+Soil removals can cost up to several million dollars depending on how deep and wide the contamination is and whether roadways, parking lots or structures need to be moved, demolished or relocated.

 Geology, vertical and horizontal extent of the plume, levels of contamination, whether petroleum in its liquid state is present and whether there is groundwater contamination are, in many cases, the main variables which determine the cleanup costs at a site.
-The total cost of a cleanup could be as low as \$20,000 - \$30,000, where no contamination is detected and as high as \$5 million where contamination has sunk deep into the ground requiring a massive soil removal and groundwater filtration effort.
+The total cost of a cleanup could be as low as \$20,000 - \$30,000, where no contamination is detected and as high as \$5 million or more where contamination has sunk deep into the ground requiring a massive soil removal and groundwater filtration effort.
 In 2002 the average cost of a cleanup was approximately \$460,000.
 In 2004 the average cost of cleanup dropped to \$380,000 per site.
+Since 2004 the average cost has risen slightly to \$400,000 per site.
 The Bureau fully expects the average cleanup costs to oscillate over the years.
-However, as the score drops and larger contamination plumes are discovered, the average costs could start to rise.
+However, as the score drops and larger contamination plumes are discovered, it is anticipated that the average cost for a site cleanup will start to rise.